rmuif/web/README.md

 Synchronize activities like watching YouTube or listening to Spotify with others, mainly friends or friends-to-be.

+####  Your project could be here...

+Are you using this project as a skeleton for your application?
+Don't hesitate adding it through a pull request.

 ## Available Scripts

 In the project directory, you can run: